-The word "knowingly," as that term is used from time to time in these instructions, means that the act to which it refers was done voluntarily and intentionally, and not because of mistake or accident.
+The word "knowingly," as that term has been used from time to time in these instructions, means that the act was done voluntarily and intentionally, not because of mistake or accident.

 Willfully

 The word "willfully," as that term has been used from time to time in these instructions, means that the act to which it refers was committed voluntarily and purposely, with the specific intent to do something the law forbids; that is to say, with bad purpose either to disobey or disregard the law.